zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "It is not fair to ask of others what you are not willing to do yourself."
+> "Passion is energy.
+Feel the power that comes from focusing on what excites you. "
 >
-> — Eleanor Roosevelt
+> — Oprah Winfrey
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch